Gift Card

 }

 We have everything we need in this validator to mint a Gift Card.
-Before we start making transactions though, we'll need to finish the Burn action and that will also be paired with the redeem validator.
+Before we start making transactions though, we'll need to finish the Burn action and that will also be paired with the spend handler.

 Redeeming a Gift Card

-To redeem a gift card we'll want a transaction that uses two validators.
-We'll use the gift_card validator with the Burn action to burn the NFT.
-We'll also use the redeem validator to unlock the assets at that address.
+To redeem a gift card we'll want a transaction that uses two handlers at once.
+We'll use the mint handler with the Burn action to burn the NFT.
+We'll also use the spend handler to unlock the assets at that address.

-Let's finish the Burn action of the gift_card validator.
+Let's finish the Burn action of the mint handler.
 We just need to check that amount is equal to negative one and that asset_name is equal to token_name.

 validators/oneshot.ak